 Synthetic Sorbent Materials Based on Metal Sulphides and Oxides focuses on development of inorganic nanomaterials for removal of metallic species from the aqueous environment.
 General synthetic methods to prepare such materials are lacking.
 This book investigates problems of controlled synthesis of these materials and the effect of their morphological characteristics on their sorption capacity.

-• Synthesizes experimental data on the synthesis of micro- and nanoparticles of zinc, copper, and cadmium sulphides, iron oxides, and manganese oxyhydroxide
+• Synthesizes experimental data on the synthesis of micro- and nanoparticles of zinc, copper, and cadmium sulfides, iron oxides, and manganese oxyhydroxide.

-• Discusses controlled synthesis of zinc, cadmium and copper sulphides particles and their sorption properties
+• Discusses controlled synthesis of zinc, cadmium, and copper sulfide particles and their sorption properties.

 This book is of interest to researchers and scientists working with inorganic synthesis and properties of sorption materials.

 Chapter 1: Synthesis of Zinc, Copper, Cadmium and Iron Sulphides and Their Sorption Properties.

 Chapter 2: Formation and Sorption Properties of Iron Oxides and Manganese Oxyhydroxide.